rwxrob/notes/Monthly food plan.md

 - 1 scoop Huel Black Chocolate (minimal water so no need to pee on ride)

 I also end up eating a lot more random snacks on evening of century.

+So my monthly shopping list looks something like this:

+- Waffle mix 4x $1.50